"Oh, hello. Why'd you disappear for a second?"

 I shuffle my head against my pillow a little and feel the earmuffs around my ears.
 The world drowns out around me, and I didn't move an inch.

-There is a world where Muslims don't break their Ramadan fast at night.
+Maybe there is a world where you don't break your fast at night.

 You don't even break the fast at the end of the month.

 Fast till you're dead dead dead dead dead dead dead dead dead